-Use MapReduce with Hadoop on HDInsight with SSH
+Use MapReduce with Apache Hadoop on HDInsight with SSH

 Learn how to submit MapReduce jobs from a Secure Shell (SSH) connection to HDInsight.

 If you are already familiar with using Linux-based Apache Hadoop servers, but you are new to HDInsight, see Linux-based HDInsight tips.

 An SSH client.
 For more information, see Use SSH with HDInsight

 Connect to the cluster using SSH.
 For example, the following command connects to a cluster named myhdinsight as the sshuser account:

 If you use a certificate key for SSH authentication, you may need to specify the location of the private key on your client system, for example: